lasse-steinnes/MAT4110/Assignment1/README.md

   bestnk is associated with Problem 3d) and plots the error estimates

-  piecewise.py is associated with Problem 3e) interpolates and plots the approximation to $f$.
+  piecewise.py is associated with Problem 3e) interpolates and plots the approximation to function f